Did you ever feel so amped up that you thought you were going to explode?

 "The dark moment the caterpillar calls the end, is the sun-filled moment the butterfly calls the beginning. "...Unknown

-Trauma Resiliency Model and the Community Resiliency Model have been inspired by Eugene Gendlin’s Focusing, Jean Ayres’ Sensory Integration Theory and Peter Levine’s Somatic Experiencing.
+The Trauma Resiliency Model and the Community Resiliency Model have been inspired by Eugene Gendlin’s Focusing, Jean Ayres’ Sensory Integration Theory, and Peter Levine’s Somatic Experiencing.

-This iChill app is not meant to take the place of counseling with a licensed mental health professional
+This iChill website is not meant to take the place of counseling with a licensed mental health professional.